panacotar/blog/_posts/2025-02-26-dns-lookup-from-scratch.md

 I guided myself using this document [RFC1035](https://datatracker.ietf.org/doc/html/rfc1035) to construct the DNS request and parse the response.
 It is the official doc describing the DNS implementation.

 ## 1. Building the DNS request
-The DNS request has three parts:
+The DNS request has two parts:
 - header (12 bytes)
 - question (variable length)

 I wanted to see how this looks like in practice.
-So, with the help of `nc`, I captured a DNS lookup from `dig`.
-I also used Wireshark to view the UDP packet as it does a good job representing it.
+So, with the help of netcat, I captured a DNS lookup from `dig`.
+I also used Wireshark to view the UDP packet as it does a good job at representing network packets.
 ```sh
 # Start a listener on port 2020 (saving the output to a file)
 nc -u -l 2020 > dns_lookup.txt